OpenBagTwo/EnderChest/.github/pull_request_template.md

 - [ ] I have run `mkdocs serve` locally and ensured that all API docs and changes I have made to the static pages are rendering correctly, with all links working
+- [ ] All tech debt concerns have been resolved, documented as issues, or otherwise accepted
 - [ ] I agree to license my contribution to this project under [the GNU Public License v3](https://www.gnu.org/licenses/gpl-3.0.en.html)
   <!--- If you wish to use a different compatible license, please edit the above--->